Kale and Cannellini Bean Soup

 Why does this soup include quinoa?

-The recipe adds ½ cup raw quinoa after bringing the broth to a boil, then simmers everything for 20 minutes.
-Quinoa dissolves into the soup and adds a protein boost and a slightly thicker body — it’s what transforms this from a light vegetable broth into a heartier bowl that the excerpt calls “won’t leave you missing the meat.”
+I add ½ cup raw quinoa after bringing the broth to a boil, then simmer everything for 20 minutes.
+The quinoa dissolves into the soup and adds a protein boost and a slightly thicker body — it’s what transforms this from a light vegetable broth into a heartier bowl that won’t leave you missing the meat.

 How spicy is this soup and how do I control the heat?

-The recipe uses ½ tsp chili powder and a pinch of cayenne (listed as optional), which gives a mild warmth.
-Leave out the cayenne for a very mild soup, or add more if you want more heat — the salt is also given as ½ to 1 tsp to taste.
+I use ½ tsp chili powder and a pinch of cayenne (optional), which gives a mild warmth.
+Leave out the cayenne for a very mild soup, or add more if you want more heat — the salt is also listed as ½ to 1 tsp to taste.

 Add a comment Add a comment